hungchingliu/ray-server-loadtest-poc/README.md

 # Ray Serve Router Performance Test

-This project demonstrates the performance difference between Ray Serve's default **Power of Two Choices (P2C)** router and a **Blind Uniform** router, especially in a "straggler replica" scenario.
+This project demonstrates the performance difference between Ray Serve's default **Power of Two Choices (P2C)** router and a **Uniform** router, especially in a "straggler replica" scenario.

 You will see that the P2C router is much faster because it intelligently avoids the slow replica, while the Uniform router gets bottlenecked.